Collective intelligence: Causes

 Individual intelligence is shown to be genetically and environmentally influenced.
 Analogously, collective intelligence research aims to explore reasons why certain groups perform more intelligently than other groups given that c is just moderately correlated with the intelligence of individual group members.
 According to Woolley et al.'s results, neither team cohesion nor motivation or satisfaction is correlated with c.
 However, they claim that three factors were found as significant correlates: the variance in the number of speaking turns, group members' average social sensitivity and the proportion of females.
 All three had similar predictive power for c, but only social sensitivity was statistically significant (b=0.33, P=0.05).

-The number speaking turns indicates that "groups where a few people dominated the conversation were less collectively intelligent than those with a more equal distribution of conversational turn-taking".
-Hence, providing multiple team members the chance to speak up made a group more intelligent.
+The number of speaking turns indicates that "groups where a few people dominated the conversation were less collectively intelligent than those with a more equal distribution of conversational turn-taking".
+Providing multiple team members with the chance to speak up therefore makes a group more intelligent.

 Group members' social sensitivity was measured via the Reading the Mind in the Eyes Test (RME) and correlated .26 with c.
-Hereby, participants are asked to detect thinking or feeling expressed in other peoples' eyes presented on pictures and assessed in a multiple choice format.
+This test asks participants to detect thinking or feeling expressed in other peoples' eyes presented on pictures and is assessed in multiple choice format.
 The test aims to measure peoples' theory of mind (ToM), also called 'mentalizing' or 'mind reading', which refers to the ability to attribute mental states, such as beliefs, desires or intents, to other people and in how far people understand that others have beliefs, desires, intentions or perspectives different from their own ones.
 RME is a ToM test for adults that shows sufficient test-retest reliability and constantly differentiates control groups from individuals with functional autism or Asperger Syndrome.
 It is one of the most widely accepted and well-validated tests for ToM within adults.
 ToM can be regarded as an associated subset of skills and abilities within the broader concept of emotional intelligence.

 The proportion of females as a predictor of c was largely mediated by social sensitivity (Sobel z = 1.93, P= 0.03) which is in line with previous research showing that women score higher on social sensitivity tests.
-While a mediation, statistically speaking, clarifies the mechanism underlying the relationship between a dependent and an independent variable, Wolley agreed in an interview with the Harvard Business Review that these findings are saying that groups of women are smarter than groups of men.
+While a mediation, statistically speaking, clarifies the mechanism underlying the relationship between a dependent and an independent variable, Woolley agreed in an interview with the Harvard Business Review that these findings are saying that groups of women are smarter than groups of men.
 However, she relativizes this stating that the actual important thing is the high social sensitivity of group members.

-It is theorized that the collective intelligence factor c is an emergent property resulting from bottom-up as well as top-down processes.
-Hereby, bottom-up processes cover aggregated group-member characteristics.
-Top-down processes cover group structures and norms that influence a group's way of collaborating and coordinating.
+Current theory holds that the collective intelligence factor c is an emergent property resulting from bottom-up as well as top-down processes.
+The bottom-up processes cover aggregated group-member characteristics.
+The top-down processes cover group structures and norms that influence a group's way of collaborating and coordinating.